jmoss7/ThesisHighwaySimulation/README.md

 # Thesis code Repository

 - This repository contains the code for my simulations in my Master Thesis: Simulating Ethical Dilemmas in Autonomous Vehicles
+- Only the modified files from Scenario Runner were included

 ## How to run scenarios:
 - Requires installation of CARLA WindowsNoEditor version 0.9.15, and a matching installation of ScenarioRunner (0.9.15 Windows)